pytest-dev/pytest-describe/README.rst

 The pytest-describe plugin allows organizing your tests in the nicer way shown above using describe-blocks.
 The functions inside the describe-blocks need not follow any special naming convention, they are always executed as tests unless they start with an underscore.
-The functions used for describe-blocks must start with ``describe_``, but you can configure this prefix with the setting ``describe_prefixes`` in the pytest configuration file.

 Shared Behaviors